-Mathematics has always been a subject I took great interest in.
-The hard work I put into my studies paid off because I made the Dean's List for Spring and Fall 2013, then also in the Fall semester of 2014.
-In September 2013, I became a part time Instructional Student Assistant in the CSUN Department of Mathematics.
-It was an enlightening experience for me as I got to know some of the students in the Math Department.
+Mathematics has always been a subject that I took great interest in.
+The hard work I put into my studies paid off because I made the Dean’s List in Spring semester 2013, Fall semester 2013, and Fall semester 2014 at CSUN.
+In September 2013, I became a part-time Instructional Student Assistant in the CSUN Department of Mathematics.
+It was an enlightening experience for me as I got to know some of the students in the CSUN Mathematics Department.
 My instructors were an inspiration to me and very supportive.
 I would like to take this opportunity to thank Dr. Majid Mojirsheibani for nominating me for the Abel Scholarship.
 I am sincerely grateful for being chosen as one of the recipients for this outstanding award.
-My goals are to work towards getting my Bachelor of Science degree in Mathematics, Master of Science degree in Mathematics, and Ph.D. degree in Pure Mathematics.
+My goals are to work toward getting my Bachelor of Science degree in Mathematics, Master of Science degree in Mathematics, and Ph.D. degree in Pure Mathematics.
 In addition to that, I want to become a mathematics professor at a university.

 May 2015.
 Miriam Ramirez